-The 17-member Board receives staff reports and considers staff recommendations that have the potential to impact operational safety.
-The Board makes policy-level decisions and follows established protocol for voting on actions that guide OCTA's operations.
+The 17-member Board of Directors receives staff reports and considers staff recommendations that have the potential to impact operational safety.
+The Board of Directors makes policy level decisions and follows established protocol for voting on actions that guide OCTA's operations.
 OCTA Board Members also serve on smaller committees, which are intended to provide more detailed information and specifically focus on different functional areas of OCTA.
-The various Board committees that review and recommend actions that have potential safety and environmental impacts include the Executive Committee, which safety related items are brought before, the Legislative and Communications Committee, the Regional Transportation Planning Committee, and the Transit Committee.
+The various Board committees that review and recommend actions that have potential safety and environmental impacts include the Executive Committee, which safety related items are brought before, the Legislative and Communications Committee, the Regional Planning and Highways Committee, and the Transit Committee.